 Plants should not need repotting unless you start it in a small plant and pot and need to move it into a permanent home.

 The coin leaf peperomia flower has a relatively weak root system.
 Transplanting may damage the plant if you’re not extremely careful.

 When potting the plant, use a houseplant potting mix (African Violet mix works well) to ensure the soil has good drainage.
 Another option is a mixture of 50% peat moss and 50% perlite.

 Grooming and Maintenance

-These plants don’t require any special grooming.
-They grow slowly and rarely exceed more than one foot.
+Raindrop peperomia flower doesn’t require any special grooming.
+The plant grows slowly and rarely exceeds more than one foot.

 However, remove the old flowers as they start to dry out.

 NOTE: Some indoor gardeners choose to mist the plant.
 This provides several benefits: